GSA/emerging-technology-atlas/pages/howto.md

 For more information on GSA policies: GSA Privacy and Security Issues

-For for more information on how to contribute, contact EmergingTech@gsa.gov.
+For for more information on how to contribute, contact digitalgov@gsa.gov.